elmsln/elmsln/SUSTAINABILITY.md

 #ELMSLN - Sustainability Guide

-This is the way that project founder btopro keeps life managable with how complex a product this is.
+This is the way that project founder btopro keeps life manageable with how complex a product this is.
 The best way to use this and care for your ELMSLN instance is the following:

 Use the elmsln-developer repository